 Case study: building a register for an independent investment bank

-An independent investment bank replaced a sprawl of spreadsheets with a living register mapped to its policies and owners — and walked into its next exam with the evidence already assembled.
+An independent investment bank replaced a distributed process with a living register mapped to its policies and owners — and walked into its next exam with the evidence already assembled.

 An independent investment bank came to Responsiv with a familiar problem: it had no documented register, the references that did exist in its policies hadn't been reviewed in years, and the leader who held most of the knowledge was about to leave.
 No one could say with confidence that the firm's policies covered everything the rules required.
 Here's how the team built a living register — and captured that knowledge before it walked out the door.